Indiana Goes Hands-Free July 1

 Statistics Behind the Law

 Across the U.S., serious traffic crashes and fatalities have sharply increased in recent years due in large part to distracted driving.
 Requiring drivers to put smartphones and other devices away and focus on driving is proven to reduce crashes and deaths.
-According to the National Highway Traffic Safety Administration, states that have passed hands free driving laws have seen a nearly 20 percent decrease in traffic deaths in the two years after passing the law.
+In 15 states with hands-free laws, traffic fatalities have decreased by an average of 16 percent [Source: National Safety Council and Insurance Federation based on National Highway Traffic Safety Administration data].

 Three independent studies found that crash risk was 2-6 times greater when drivers were manipulating a cellphone versus when they were not.